lazymaniac/codecompanion-reasoning.nvim/README.md

 Behavior:

 - On chat start, if the knowledge file is missing, you will be prompted to initialize it.
 The request is auto-submitted to the model.
-- Context is auto-injected by reading `.codecompanion/project-knowledge.md` directly and adding it as a hidden system message.
+- On chat start, the extension overwrites the system prompt and appends the full contents of `.codecompanion/project-knowledge.md` to that system message.
+If the prompt cannot be overridden, it falls back to adding a hidden system message with the file content.

 Examples: